 The New Market "Psah Thamay" (Central Market) was erected in 1936 by the French colonialists in Art Deco style.
 The two halls, which cross diagonally, are crowned by a high dome.
 Those who are expecting food in the market might be disappointed, only jewelery, sunglasses and clothing are things like that are sold in the markethall.
 Food is sold around the market.
 Just follow the smell.
 The yellow market hall is one of the most striking buildings of Phnom Penh.

-On the Phnom Penh "Night Market" you can find many food stands, but other goods are also offered.
+The Night Market is one of the famous attractions of Phnom Penh.
+On the "Night Market" you can find many food stands and other goods.
 Many locals sit on carpets and picnic on the square.
-Very nice market, right on the riverbank.
+It is a very nice market, right on the riverbank.

 A boat trip on the Tonle Sap to the mouth of the Mekong takes about an hour.
 The ride just before sunset, is very enchanting when the sun disappears behind the city and the water glitters in golden colours.
 The piers are located to the north of the "Night market".
 The boats usually depart at full hours.